ID2L/template-python-docker/README.md

 ```

 This command will:
-- Analyze all Python files in your project
+- Analyze all Python files in your project src folder
 - Identify all used dependencies
 - Create or update the `requirements.txt` file

-> Note: The `--force` option allows overwriting the requirements.txt file if it already exists.

 ## Tests

 ### Test Structure

-Tests should be placed in the `tests/` directory.
-Here's a recommended structure:
+Tests are placed in the `tests/` directory.
+The recommended structure is:

 ```
-project/
-│
-├── src/
-│   └── my_module.py
-│
-└── tests/
+tests/
-    ├── __init__.py
+├── __init__.py           # Makes tests directory importable
-    ├── test_my_module.py
-    └── conftest.py  # pytest configuration file (optional)
+├── conftest.py          # pytest configuration (shared fixtures)
+├── test_matrix.py       # Tests for matrix.py
+└── test_hello_world.py  # Tests for hello_world.py
 ```

 ### Running Tests